 After a 1980 renovation, the Congress Avenue Bridge became home to a massive urban bat colony, Mexican Free-tailed Bats, to be exact.
 Though the population increases over the summer each year, it’s estimated that by the end of the season, you can observe up to 1.5 million bats who fly out from their “Cave” around nightfall each day.

 So, what’s the best way to observe this incredible phenomenon?
-Well, many folks will line up directly on the bridge to feel as though they are a part of their ascent.
+Well, many folks will line up directly on the Congress Bridge to feel as though they are a part of their ascent.

 Want a different vantage point?
 You can also watch them take flight from the Statesman Bat Observation Center, directly across from their home.
 Especially if you’re looking to avoid the crowds, you can even sign up for a bat tour on a boat and watch from Lady Bird Lake below for a different perspective.